KoppesEA/Miscelaneous_NGS_Scripts/README.md

 short bash scripts to get md5 checksum. used prior to NCBI/Geo upload

 ### `SRX_IdentifierMetadata.sh`
  script to extract SRXxxxxxxxx IDs from SRA Run Selector Meta data.
-This was needed for input into nf-core fetchings rather than SRA IDs.
+This was needed for input into nf-core fetchngs rather than synapse IDs.

+### 'PRJEB6698_metadata.sh'
+long one cat/grep/awk/tr/sed one-liner to extract metadata from an .xml file into a simple .tsv

 ## References